govfresh/govfresh.github.io/_briefs/open-source-ai.md

 * “Supporting open-source AI communities will be essential for promoting ethical and innovative AI developments, benefiting individual projects, and advancing technology responsibly.”

+## This just in 🚨

+[DeepSeek](https://www.deepseek.com/)'s open source approach and claims of a "significant breakthrough in inference speed" has [put the tech industry (and the market) on high alert](https://www.axios.com/2025/01/27/deepseek-ai-china-venture-capital).

+More to come on this front, but another indicator that we're just at the beginning of open source AI.

 ## To be continued 💭